Generic Name: formoterol (inhalation) (for MOE ter all)

 pheochromocytoma (tumor of the adrenal gland); or

 It is not known whether Foradil will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether formoterol inhalation passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.